Gossip, giggles and gourmet goodies: afternoon tea with Carole Matthews

 Yes, you read that correctly.
 Madge does in fact make an appearance with surprising regularity on Carole’s Facebook and Twitter pages.

-She was purchased for a Diamond Jubilee party and has since become a permanent resident in the conservatory at Matthews’ Towers and a welcome guest at reader events.
-For instance, just on Wednesday evening, Her Majesty was enjoying a drink in Carole’s local as part of World Book Night festivities.*
+The life-sized cardboard cut-out was purchased for a Diamond Jubilee party and has since become a permanent resident in the conservatory at Matthews’ Towers and a welcome guest at reader events.
+For instance, on Wednesday evening, Her Majesty was enjoying a drink in Carole’s local as part of World Book Night festivities.*

 Anyway, confident I was soon to find Carole, I made my way further down the bar.
 Here, I was greeted with a hug and kisses by a beaming Carole, welcomed with a glass of Prosecco and introduced to my companions for the afternoon.

 I shared a table with bubbly book reviewer Kim and the lovely Karen (who lives not far from Milton Keynes and worked with Carole before Ms Matthews’ career as an author beckoned).
 As we chatted and took photographs – and perfect host Carole flitted from table to table making sure everyone was having a wonderful time – unassuming waiters prepared our afternoon tea.

 The very English ritual of afternoon tea remains popular in hotels across the country and Hotel La Tour laid on a scrumptious spread.
 Dainty finger sandwiches with an assortment of fillings, homemade scones with jam (accompanied by clotted cream, if desired) and a platter of delicious deserts were presented and shared around.
 This mouth-watering array of edible delights was served with a selection of delicate blends of tea.